tixxit/delimited/README.md

 ### Fully Configurable Formats

 Delimited is fairly open in how a format has been "delimited".
-You can:
+You can specify the following parameters for parsing/rendering:

   * separators
   * quote characters